 With such a big group, they could have split up among the six birdbaths and all drunk water at the same time.
 But instead they would all target one water source at a time and take turns.

 Waxwings Return The Next Day

 It was awesome to watch.
 The group, or at least some of them, returned Sunday to the birdbath on the front porch.
 Not wanting to startle them, I first watched them from across the living room.
 Then when they left, I settled myself on the couch on the other side of the window from the birdbath.
 About fifteen minutes later, a group of them was back at the birdbath, giving me a view of these beautiful birds just five feet away.
 Very cool!

 So the Waxwings switched their focus to the frozen again birdbath further out in the yard.
 Birds can get water from a frozen surface, but it takes them longer, so each bird sat a little longer at the frozen feeder but they still basically took turns.
-After awhile, I went outside and added some fresh water to that feeder but they switched over to the heated feeder on the front porch again.
+After awhile, I went outside and added fresh water to that feeder but they switched over to the heated feeder on the front porch again.

 I suspect that this group of Cedar Waxwings has found a good source of berries somewhere nearby, although not in my yard, and is coming by every now and then to get a drink to wash it down.
 I don’t imagine they’ll hang around forever, but it is fun watching them while they are here.

-I am a participant in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
-If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, it helps me out because I earn a small fee which helps offset blog related costs.
+I participate in the Amazon Services LLC Associates Program, “an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.”
+If you use an affiliate link on my site to go to Amazon and make a purchase within 24 hours, I earn a small fee which helps offset blog related costs.
 I only use these links for products I’ve used myself unless specifically noted otherwise.